photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 Ideally, when you are working on the same code anyway to implement a feature or improvement.
 This helps to verify that the changes are helpful in practice.

-Ugly code is not a big problem as long as there are tests and it can be easily refactored later.
-No one needs beautiful code that doesn't work.
-Pretty much all software projects start like this.
+Imperfection is not a big problem as long as your code is testable and tests exist so that formatting and implementation details can be easily improved at a later time and/or by another developer.

+No one needs nice-looking code that doesn't work.
+Be pragmatic.
+Done is better than perfect.
+Pretty much all software projects start this way.

-There is one important exception: If you discover a security vulnerability, please [report it to us immediately](https://photoprism.app/security-policy) and, if possible, offer a solution.
+There is one important exception: If you know about (potential) security issues, please [report them to us](https://photoprism.app/security-policy) and, if possible, offer a solution.

 !!! example ""